dionyziz/ting/etc/spec/SPECIFICATION.md

 Clicking the button takes the user back to the Ting application and allows them to start over with logging in anew.

-On mobile, there is no top bar.
+## Main chat screen

-Below it, the screen is split in two areas vertically.
-The left area contains the recent conversations list and the right area is split horizontally in two smaller areas.
+Below the top bar, the screen is split in two areas vertically.
+The left area contains the recent list and the right area is split horizontally in two smaller areas.
 The top portion is the larger and is the chat history.
 The bottom portion is the message area.
 The portions are not resizable.
 If the active conversation is a private message, there is an additional area above the